enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/threejs-fundamentals.md

 const needResize = canvas.clientWidth !== canvas.width || canvas.clientHeight !== canvas.height;
 ```

-HD-DPI
+Handle HD-DPI

 - HD-DPI devices have 9x pixels for every pixels in non-HD-DPI devices
 - use `renderer.setPixelRatio()` is **not recommended**
 - to always know what the size being used. the other way is to do it yourself

 ```js
 function resizeRendererToDisplaySize(renderer) {